-1. International Student Recruitment:

-There is a larger demand for Mathematics (Tradiational and Applied Mathematics) within the International Student population.
+2. International Student Recruitment: There is a larger demand for Mathematics (Traditional and Applied Mathematics) within the international student population.
 The program can achieve the projected increase in enrollment if it receives support in recruiting international students.
-In the recent report issued by the United States Immigration and Customs Enforcement, in 2021, Mathematics was among the top 20 educational majors for students in the United States.
+In a 2021 report issued by the United States Immigration and Customs Enforcement, Mathematics was among the top twenty educational majors for students in the United States.
 6% (69,495 students) of all the students who came to the United States for education in 2021 enrolled at Community Colleges.